clevecque/SocialCircle/README.md

 This is a final year project realized by Thomas Kuoch, Aliénor Dartiguenave and Clémence Lévecque.
 The goal is to visualize some affinities that could exist between some of our friends on Facebook.
+You can visualize the work here : https://clevecque.github.io/SocialCircle/

 ## Create your dataset